felixarash/Smooth-Camera-App/README.md

 A modern, smooth webcam app built with Python and CustomTkinter.

+This is my First python app will update it time to time will make it enhance and add more features

 ## Features
 - Beautiful splash screen and dark mode UI
 - Loader animation and buffering when starting camera